Fremont Island: Human history

 In February 2018 Fremont Island was purchased by a group that included diesel truck entrepreneur David "Heavy D" Sparks as an investment.
-Great Salt Lake conservation groups have expressed concern over potential future plans for the island and have hoped that the State of Utah would acquire the land.
+Great Salt Lake conservation groups expressed concern over potential future plans for the island, including a development plan to build thousands of homes there, and hoped that the State of Utah would acquire the land.
 In December 2020 the island was donated to the State of Utah by The Nature Conservancy, which had purchased the island to prevent commercial development.
 The state will own and manage the island for public recreational use, and The Nature Conservancy holds an easement to ensure the island's continued preservation.

 Access

 Fremont Island is owned by the State of Utah (DNR - Division of Forestry, Fire & State Lands) as of 5 December 2020.
 The island is accessible via an exposed sand bar when the Great Salt Lake water level is lower than 4,194 feet in elevation.
 The start point of the land bridge is approximately 1 mile east of the Antelope Island Marina and can be accessed via the Antelope Island causeway.
 Access by boat is best done in a flat-bottomed craft as water levels near the island are very shallow.
 Traveling to the island on foot or by bicycle is a muddy affair and may be best done when water levels are low or during winter months when the soft mud is frozen.